Quick Start

 Wait for pods to be ready

-Terminal window kubectl get pods -n greenkube -wYou should see something like:
+Terminal window kubectl get pods -n greenkube -wYou should see:

 Access the dashboard